jitseklomp/container-workshop/kubernetes/deployments.md

 # Labs - pt.
 2

+Running single Pods is fun but let's move to a new abstraction level: Deployments

 ## Deployments

 1. Create deployment "nginx" with image `nginx:1.18.0`, called nginx, having 2 replicas, defining port 80 as the port that this container exposes